blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Friends (Cantrip)
 Casting Time: 1 action
 Range: self
-Components: S, M (makeup applied to the face)
 Duration: Instantaneous
 Choose one creature that isn't hostile to you.
 You have advantage on charisma checks made against it.
 After the spell ends, the creature will realize that you used magic to tamper with it's mind.